bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 ## Summary

 We have added type checking for the Gatsby default starter without any additional plugins thanks to the recent TypeScript support from Gatsby team.
 For your reference, all the codes are pushed to https://github.com/bongnv/gatsby-typescript-starter.
-Due to the strong integration with TypeScript, VSCode should work nicely with the project including type checking as well as intellisense.
+Furthermore, due to the strong integration with TypeScript, VSCode should work nicely with the project including type checking as well as intellisense.

 If your project happen to use eslint, you can add these packages for TypeScript support: